-Tip: Be sure to check the app CamperMate as there are often offers for the different tours.
+Tip: Be sure to check the app CamperMate as there are often offers for different tours.
 We saved $10 per person on our entry into the Waimangu Volcanic Valley, so it’s worth looking into!

 4. Huka Falls

 The Huka Falls are admittedly a highly sought-after photo spot.
-Despite the masses of people there, we wanted to see this spectacle of natural for ourselves.
+Despite the masses of people there, we wanted to see this spectacle of nature for ourselves.
 We parked at the other end and made the short ten-minute walk to the river.

 5. Lake Taupo